SatrunsDream/poweroutages_analysis/README.md

 ### Bivariate Analysis

-We explore the relationships between pairs of columns in the dataset and create relevant plots.
+We explored the relationships between pairs of columns in the dataset and create relevant plots.

 <iframe